pdmoerland/SingleCellNotes/README.md

 * [Current best practices in single‐cell RNA‐seq analysis: a tutorial](https://www.embopress.org/doi/full/10.15252/msb.20188746): A highly readable tutorial by Malte Luecken and Fabian Theis.
 There is a companion GitHub [repository](https://github.com/theislab/single-cell-tutorial) with the scripts
 * [Seurat vignettes](https://satijalab.org/seurat/vignettes.html): Seurat remains the most comprehensive R toolkit for single genomics analysis accompanied by a large collection of vignettes.
+[Kallisto|bustools](https://www.kallistobus.tools/tutorials):  Google Colab notebooks on working with kallisto in combination with bustools.

 ## Trajectory inference